-WHO IS AUTHORIZED TO TOW MY CAR?
+WHO IS AUTHORIZED TO TOW MY VEHICLE?

-If you show up on the scene when your car is in the process of being hooked up or is already hooked up on the tow truck, the towing company must unhook your car upon your request and not charge you a fee.
+If you show up on the scene when your vehicle is in the process of being hooked up or is already hooked up on the tow truck, the towing company must unhook your car upon your request and not charge you a fee.